 What’s in My 200 Sq.
 Ft.
 Garden Layout?

-So, what exactly am I growing in this space?
-My layout includes a variety of vegetables that provide a well-rounded harvest.
-I have a tomato patch, a bean teepee for climbing beans, a potato tower to maximize space, and rows of cucumbers, zucchini, peppers, onions, and peas.
+In this small vegetable garden layout, I’ve planned a tomato patch, a bean teepee for climbing beans, a potato tower to maximize space, and rows of cucumbers, zucchini, peppers, onions, and peas.
+Every section is placed intentionally to keep the garden efficient and easy to manage.

 This is a pinnable post.
 Tap or hover over any image in this post to pin to your Pinterest Boards.